 First, you will need to find something that has a 90 degree corner like a piece of a white paper sheet.
 Place the right-angle corner of the sheet at any point on the edge of the plywood disk and mark the other two points where it crosses the edges on the plywood.
 Then draw a straight line between the two marks and connect the marks with a straight line.
 Now repeat the same procedure using another point on the plywood.
 The intersection between the two lines is the center of the disk.

 The rest of the assembly is pretty straightforward - just follow instructions on the bearing package!

 Now that the major work is done, you need to decide how many frames your 360 product views will be comprised of.
-We usually recommend going with 20 frames as this gives a nice balance between the total size of the images/download speed and the smoothness of your product rotations.
+We usually recommend going with 20 to 40 or so 360 degree product photos as this gives a nice balance between the total size of the images / download speed and the smoothness of your 360 product spins.
 To get 20 product shots, our turntable should be able to rotate in 18 degree increments.
 The key is to mark the top plywood disk in such way that you can easily identify the increments.
-Our approach is to put numbered marks on the side of the disk as shown on the picture.
+Our approach is to put numbered marks on the side of the disk as shown in the picture.
 Since you already have found the center on the top disk, creating the 18-degree marks is pretty simple with a protractor.

 The final step is to attach a piece of white paper on the top of the plywood disk where you will be placing your products and put a measuring mark on the bottom plywood base.
 Now put your camera on, align it with the measuring mark on the bottom and the center of the rotation, then place your product on the table and you are good to go.